2sic/2sxc-content-app/readme.md

   * Updated BS5 to use Typed Code (inherit from `RazorTyped`)
   * CSS Variables ??
 2ro
   * also use new `MyView.Settings` (req. v17)

-TODO: @2ro

-1. what BS5 version is it for now - it says 5.2 but is it really?
-1. I don't see BS5 in the package.json, I think something is confusing here
-1. We probably need newer instructions for the latest using CSS variables